 Keeping your family and mortgage safe as houses

 It’s important to take out the right insurance policies to make sure you, your property and family are protected if anything happens.
-Here at Penny House, we use a panel of lenders for protection.
-We use Legal and General for Building and Contents cover and work with third parties to provide the most suitable policies for your needs.
+Here at Penny House, we use a restricted and selected panel of lenders for protection.
+We work with third parties to provide the most suitable policies for your needs.

 Life insurance is an insurance policy that pays out a lump sum or regular income to your dependents (usually your partner, spouse and/or children) in the unfortunate event of your death.
 How much you pay for life insurance depends on factors such as your age, health and lifestyle.

 Why life insurance is important

 If you have dependents who rely on you financially, it’s important to consider life insurance as part of your general financial planning.
 This is especially the case if you have a mortgage, as the pay-out could mean your dependents can afford to keep living in your home if you pass away.

 Here at Penny House, we appreciate it’s hard to think about your death and how it would affect your family.
 However, we also firmly believe that shying away from the matter isn’t an option if you have dependents, as we’d hate them to be put at financial risk.
 You can rely on us to discuss life insurance sympathetically and help find the right policy for your individual circumstances.

 How life insurance works

 As you’d expect, there are different types of life insurance.
 One of the most common is called ‘term’ insurance.
 This pays a pre-agreed lump sum or regular income to your dependents if you pass away during the term of the policy.
 You can add your spouse or partner to the policy if you wish.